 Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
-We welcome you into our scholarly community, and value your views.
+Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.
+We take the time to get to know you as an individual, welcome you into our scholarly community, and value your views.

 In addition to the opportunity to learn about the past and come to a better understanding of the present, a course in history also provides you with important skills that will be of value after leaving university.
 You learn to absorb, analyse and assess a wide variety of information and viewpoints, to express your arguments in oral and written form, and to think and work both independently and in co-operation with others.

 You therefore graduate prepared for a wide range of careers.
 Our graduates have gone on to have careers in a wide variety of fields including:

 Others have proceeded to work in banking, industrial and retail management, media research, electronic publishing, marketing, IT, health service administration, counselling and social work, while others still have chosen to enhance their career opportunities by studying for MA or PhD degrees.

 Some of our recent graduates have found employment as: